 Doroshenko: “The DNA has gotten messy with traditional fine art forms.”

-The art needn’t even be inside the museum — as with Fairey’s commissioned murals.
+The art needn’t even be inside the museum — as with Fairey’s commissioned murals in West Dallas.
 Doroshenko is committed to getting ‘off-campus,’ to “give back,” as he says, to the city.
 It also widens the Contemporary’s footprint, its impact outside its industrial neighborhood-Design District location.
-For part of the first show Doroshenko curated at the Contemporary, French artist Michel Verjux projected a giant abstract image of light on the side of the old Dallas County Services building.
+For part of the first show Doroshenko curated at the Contemporary, French artist Michel Verjux projected a giant abstract image of light on the side of the old Dallas County Services building in downtown.

 Again, this kind of thing has been done before, elsewhere, especially on the East and West Coasts.
 But not as a regular format, not as part of the essential programming of a prominent North Texas art institution.
 For this year’s Dallas Art Fair in April, Doroshenko will be hosting a panel on ‘biennales.’
 That’s the generic term, of course, for some of the leading art fairs in the world — from the Whitney Biennial in New York to the Venice Biennale.
 Doroshenko himself headed up the Lithuanian national contingent to the Venice Biennale — twice.
 And he hosted a similar panel at last year’s Dallas Art Fair.
 For Doroshenko, ‘biennale’ has become such an over-loaded term — young artists tell him getting into a biennale is their big career goal — that it needs to be examined, explored , even exploded to a degree.